VitalyAstro/ir_reduce/ir_reduce/README.md

 that contains the "NCA*.fits" exposures "Flat[HJK].fits" and "bad_*.fits" bad pixel maps

 ## Some example usages
+### using the CLI
+the cli is installed as a script called "ir-reduce-cli".
+You can also run ir\_reduce/cli.py.
+Supports --help

+specify bad/flat/exposures manually:
+`ir-reduce-cli output.fits manual -f Flat* -b bad_* -e MYImages*.fits`

+`manual` can be shortened to `m`.
+Discovery mode is still rather broken

+### Usage from python
 run tests: `pytest`

 run tests with testdata/network access: `ir_reduce$ pytest --runintegration` (testdata-directory must be present in parent dir)